 INVOLVEMENT WITH FIRE TOOLS.
 As a firefighter, I’ve always been most interested in special operations– rescue and truck company (i.e., “hook & ladder”) work, and especially the variety of tools and equipment that surrounds them.
 Along with several other Iowa firefighters, I helped develop a nationally delivered course, “Fireground Support Operations,” emphasizing hook and ladder company operations for departments of all sizes (whether they have a ladder truck or not).
 It included a good deal of emphasis on fire service tools, tool culture, and tool applications.
 This and other courses served as a gateway for consulting work with some key players in the fire equipment industry, notably, Cutter’s Edge (ventilation saws), Lion Apparel (Janesville personal protective gear), and Tempest Technologies (positive pressure blowers).

-When Iowa-American went out of business in 2008, the Hawk tool suddenly went out of production.
+When Iowa-American went out of business in 2008, my source for Hawk Tool production disappeared, as well.
 I spent a good deal of time attempting to find somebody new to manufacture it.
-During this lull in its production, the design and manufacture of the entire Hawk system underwent significant refinement, including its own transition to production using investment casting.
-After a few years– and due in no small measure to the efforts of Tim Nemmers, now a Fire Captain with the Des Moines (IA) Fire Department– the Hawk Tool was back in production– this time as part of Dale Gilbert’s Aazel line of tools, Longmont, CO.
+During this lull in its production, the design and manufacture of the entire Hawk system underwent significant refinement, including its own transition to investment casting production.
+After a few years– and due in no small measure to the efforts of Tim Nemmers, later an officer with the Des Moines (IA) Fire Department– the Hawk Tool was back in production– this time as part of Dale Gilbert’s Aazel line of tools, Longmont, CO.

 Finally, in 2015, I bought back my designs from Aazel Fire Tools to form MalvenWorks.
 MalvenWorks is now the sole producer of the “Malven Hawk Tool” (including a new “Hallux” pry component) and an extensive line of forcible entry tools– the “Monster,” “Classic” and “Hayward Claw” bars, plus the newly introduced “All-American” Halligan.